dataself/Tableau-Acumatica-Connectors/do-it-yourself/README.md

 2. Setting up Tableau Desktop to import data from Acumatica.
 - Installing Tableau Desktop: Go to https://www.tableau.com/support/releases and select a Tableau Desktop version to download (we recommend downloading the latest version).
 Download and run the Tableau installer, follow the prompts to complete the installation.
 You'll need admin rights to the computer where you're installing Tableau.
 - Run Tableau Desktop, on the left panel, click To a Server > More... > OData.
 - On the OData prompt, fill out the Server (Acumatica OData Feed URL - see the last step in section 1 above), select Authentication = Username and Password, and enter your credentials.
+- Note: as of 01/20/2019, Tableau Desktop will fail to connect to Acumatica. a Tableau support case has been opened.